 B. We should come as children.

-I watch my grandchildren and their relationship with my daughters and sons-in-law.
+I watch my grandchildren and their relationship with our daughters and sons-in-laws.
 The children love to be with their parents.
 They are totally dependent upon their parents for their needs.
 They have no inhibitions about asking for anything they want or need.
 When their parents are away for a while, they are overjoyed to see them again.
 They trust them, have complete confidence in them – and are not afraid of them.

 Matthew 18:3 (Luke 18:15-17; Mark 10:15).